 Paul Fredrick is an American brand based in Florida.
 The company has been in business for 30 years, making them the most experienced vendor of the group.
 They offer a variety of fabrics and colors, with 613 styles available at this time.
 That drops significantly to 144 when you filter for French cuffs.
 Most shirts are available in regular and slim fit options.
 Prices are the most reasonable of the three vendors reviewed here.
 Almost all the shirts include a front pocket.

 Like the other sites, Paul Fredrick is well designed and easy to use.
 You can filter on size, color, collar, cuff, and other criteria like sleeve, pocket style and even pattern.
 The site has a section where you can order custom shirts where you choose the fabric and various aspects of the styling.
-However, for most people the standard options will be quite enough and the price is, of course, higher when you choose the custom build.
+However, for most people the standard options will be quite enough and the price, of course, increases if you choose the custom build.

 I selected a plain white shirt in Egyptian cotton in a Slim fit with French cuffs.
 The fabric is quite nice, with a luxurious feel.
 The packaging is virtually identical to that from Charles Tyrwhitt, but the shirt did have two pins holding the collar button in place.
 This is a bit annoying because it’s always a question of how to dispose of pins, since they can potentially injure someone.
 Their shirt has plastic collar stays but they include an extra pair in case the stays bend or break.

 The fit is great, with a nice smooth back as the arms raise up.
 There is minimal shoulder bunching; even less than that of the Charles Tyrwhitt shirt.
-What I did notice is that the diameter of the arm opening is bigger than that of the other brands, making the shape of the arm less visually attractive than either of the other two shirts.
+What I did notice is that the diameter of the arm opening at the base (under the shoulder area) is bigger than that of the other brands, making the shape of the arm less visually attractive than either of the other two shirts.

 Proper Cloth is an American brand that’s been around since 2008.
 They specialize in offering more exotic fabrics and styles.
 I’ve ordered from this company before and have been impressed with the product, but found that these exotic fabrics often give out fairly early in their life cycle.
 Previous purchases have suffered from tearing around button holes or simple fabric wear that makes them unusable within a few weeks.
+I had one shirt wear out with fabric tears after only half a dozen wearings.
 That’s unfortunate since Proper Cloth shirts are by far the most expensive of the three brands compared in this review.
+And not just a little pricier, but so high that you can buy 3-4 Paul Fredrick shirts for the price of a single Proper Cloth shirt.

 The Proper Cloth website is nicely designed.
 You are immediately encouraged to set up your custom measurements.
 This is quite a strong feature.
 Proper Cloth even allows you to set such details as a slightly larger cuff diameter on your “watch” wrist to allow extra space for those who wear large-profile Rolex or Omega-style watches.
 However, I did find it a bit confusing to set up the measurements because there are some vague options.
 For example, you can put in your measurements and then you can still choose slim fit vs classic fit or athletic fit.
 So what does that mean?
 Does slim fit override your measurement or ignore it?
 The site doesn’t make this clear.